janettelau/consumption-patterns/README.md

 - `gabriel_project_code.ipynb`: Horizontal Stacked Bar Chart
 - `felipe.ipnyb`: Pie Charts and Stacked Bar Chart
-- `Affordability_Obesity_sunil.ipynb`: Linear Regressions, Box plots, and Interactive Maps The figures can be found in the `Output` folder.
+- `Affordability_Obesity_sunil.ipynb`: Linear Regressions, Box plots, and Interactive Maps

+The figures and a sample of the map can be found in the `Output` folder.

 ## Analysis
 How does the affordability of healthy diets vary by income group?